Dennis Rodman: College career

 A family friend tipped off the head coach of Cooke County College (now North Central Texas College) in Gainesville, Texas.
 In his single semester there, he averaged 17.6 points and 13.3 rebounds, before flunking out due to poor academic performance.
 After his short stint in Gainesville, he transferred to Southeastern Oklahoma State University, an NAIA school.
 There, Rodman was a three-time NAIA All-American and led the NAIA in rebounding twice (1985, 1986).
 In three seasons there (1983–1986), he averaged 25.7 points and 15.7 rebounds, and registered a .637 field goal percentage.
 In 1986 he led his team to the NAIA semifinals where he scored 46 points in a single game, while grabbing a tournament-tying record 32 rebounds, as they finished the season with the highest ranking in school history, at No. 3 in the nation.
 This helped get him invited to the Portsmouth Invitational Tournament, a pre-draft camp for NBA hopefuls, where he won Most Valuable Player honors and caught the attention of the Detroit Pistons.

-During college, Rodman worked at a summer youth basketball camp, where he befriended camper Byrne Rich who was 13 yrs old at the time, who was shy and withdrawn due to a hunting accident in which he mistakenly shot and killed his best friend.
-The two became almost inseparable and formed a close bond.
-Rich invited Rodman to his rural Oklahoma home; at first, Rodman was not well-received by the Riches due to the fact he was 22 years old and black.
-But the Riches were so grateful to him for bringing their son out of his shell that they were able to set aside their prejudices.
+During college, Rodman worked at a summer youth basketball camp, where he befriended camper Byrne Rich who was 13 years old at the time, who was shy and withdrawn due to a hunting accident in which he mistakenly shot and killed his best friend.
+The two became almost inseparable.
+Rich invited Rodman to his rural Oklahoma home; at first, Rodman was not well-received by the Riches due to the fact he was 22 years old and black, but the Riches were so grateful to him for bringing their son out of his shell that they were able to set aside their prejudices.
 Although Rodman had severe family and personal issues himself, he "adopted" the Riches as his own in 1982 and went from the city life to "driving a tractor and messing with cows".
-Though Rodman credited the Riches as his "surrogate family" that helped him through college, as of 2013 he had stopped communicating with the Rich family after Byrne’s mother referred to Rodman as a “n----r.”
+Though Rodman credited the Riches as his "surrogate family" that helped him through college, as of 2013 he had stopped communicating with the Rich family after Byrne's mother allegedly referred to Rodman as a "nigger".